 - Arrange to have original transcripts from your high school and all colleges attended sent directly to: Admissions Processing, Loma Linda University Loma Linda, CA 92350.
 Transcripts sent from you personally or hand delivered are not considered "official" transcripts.

 Once I apply, when will I Hear from the program faculty?

 The application and interview process is thorough and detailed.
 This means that pre-screening and interview appointments will start once all of the paperwork is completed and transcripts have been received.
 Not every applicant will receive an interview, but we do our best to communicate with each applicant so everyone knows what is going on during the silence.
 Pre-screening and interviews will be going on between March and May.

 What are the prerequisites?

 Prerequisites must include the following courses from a regionally accredited college or university:

 - Oral Communication or Interpersonal Communication: One quarter/semester in college

-- Introduction to Computers: One quarter/semester in college; or 1 year of HS
+- Introduction to Computers: One quarter/semester in college

 - Medical Terminology: One quarter/semester in college